GAfieldCN/automatic-camera-pointcloud-calibration/README.md

 You can find the corresponding launch file in the launch folder if you want to modify any launch file.

-### 2 Calibration of camera intrinsic parameters
+## 2 Calibration of camera intrinsic parameters

 Using MATLAB, OpenCV or Kalibr etc. to get intrinsic parameters.

-### 3 Preparations and data collections
+## 3 Preparations and data collections

-#### 3.1 Calibration scene preparation
+### 3.1 Calibration scene preparation

 The calibration board is recommended to be acrylic plate or foam, with 4 square holes symmetrically placed.
 You can take the following as an example:

 ![image](https://github.com/GAfieldCN/automatic-camera-pointcloud-calibration/blob/master/figs/board.png)

-It will be better to select a relatively empty environment for the calibration scene to facilitate the identification of the calibration board, and to ensure that the LiDAR has a certain distance from the calibration board, probably 3-5m are best.
-Each board could provide 16 points, but it is recommended to use 2-3 boards, and it is better to arrange them with different positions and different angles.
+You should make sure that the boards have certain distance from the background objects, and ensure that the LiDAR has a certain distance from the calibration board, probably 3-5m is the best.
+Each board could provide 16 points, but it is recommended to use 2-3 boards and arrange them uniformly in the space with different positions.

 - **During the 3.2 and 3.3, make sure the scene is unchanged and the platform remains still**

-#### 3.2 Connect the LiDAR and record the rosbag
+### 3.2 Connect the LiDAR and record the rosbag
+Take the Livox LiDAR as an example (the authors have used the Livox Mid-70)

 connect the Lidar and verify the pointcloud
 ```
 roslaunch livox_ros_driver livox_lidar_rviz.launch